There are a few expert tips on how to handle a narcissistic parent or a narcissist of any kind.

 For many going no contact with a narcissist is the only option.

-I went no contact before I knew what that meant and before I knew my mother was a narcissist.
+I went no contact before I knew what it meant and before I knew my mother was a narcissist.

 The first year of holidays without your family is brutal.

 The guilt, the loneliness, society telling you you’re a bad daughter, and you should love your mother.